 8. They're human.

 Force creates push-back.
 All humans resist control, and kids are no different.
-The more they feel "pushed around" the more strong-willed kids rebel,
+When kids feel "pushed around" the strong-willed kids will rebel, and

-and the more compliant kids lose initiative and the ability to stand up for themselves.
+the more compliant kids will lose initiative and the ability to stand up for themselves.

 Choose your battles.
 Make sure your child knows you're on her side and she has some choices.
 Coach your child rather than trying to control her.
 Listening